 - Half Board (Bed, breakfast and lunch) throughout

 - Coffee, tea, filtered water and fresh fruit throughout

 Total Iran – 30 Days of Persian Delight

 Start Point: Home Destination: Tehran Travel: Plane and Hotel Transfer

-You’ll be met at the airport and transfer to the Hotel Ziba in central Tehran after a late evening / early morning arrival.
+You’ll be met at the airport and transferred to the Hotel Ziba in central Tehran after a late evening or early morning arrival.
 After a leisurely breakfast, you’ll make a morning visit to Golestan Palace and bazaar, eating lunch somewhere traditional in this thriving market.
 In the afternoon you’ll have more time to relax before an evening stroll to the Tabiat Nature bridge and a delicious supper.
 You’ll be staying at Ziba Hotel this evening.

 Start Point: Tehran Travel: Vehicle and Foot

 Your second day in Tehran, and more time to get into the rhythm (and timezone, if you’ve travelled any distance to be in Iran).
 More time in the bazaars for those who’d like to, and an afternoon visit to the Niavaran Palace Complex followed by the Sa’ad Abad Palace.
 You’ll have an early meal at a local restaurant before retiring once more to the Hotel Ziba.

 Transfer 3 hours to Kashan, explore the Fin Gardens, mosques, bazaar and historical houses of this city, the birthplace of Iranian ceramic tiles, and a gateway to the desert.
 You’ll stay at the Sana historical hostel this evening, a charming old building converted to a super-comfortable hostel, more like a hotel.